-The University will allow only students in good financial standing with the University to participate in the early registration class selection process.
+The University will allow only students in good financial standing with the University to participate in the priority registration class selection process.
 This policy will be administered by the Controller's Office and will include delinquent loans, delinquent receivables, NSF checks, etc., maintained within the Controller's Office.

-All continuing, upperclass transfer, and re-entry students are expected to present themselves for Early Registration in accordance with the plans of registration established for the current year and listed in the University Calendar at the beginning of this Catalogue.
+All continuing, upperclass transfer, and re-entry students are expected to present themselves for Priority Registration in accordance with the plans of registration established for the current year and listed in the University Calendar at the beginning of this Catalogue.

 Students should seek advice from their academic departments in preparing their class schedules, however, each student must assume the responsibility of studying his/her curriculum carefully and should register each semester according to its requirements.
-Continuing and upperclass transfer students are eligible to participate in Early Registration for the succeeding semester.
-Upperclass transfer students must have a completed application for admission and must have been admitted to the University in order to participate in Early registration.

-Beginning freshmen are not permitted to participate in Early Registration except through the Early Orientation Programs.
+Beginning freshmen are not permitted to participate in Priority Registration except through the Early Orientation Programs.